Nick Lawler Website

 But this doesn’t work.
 Because we no longer branch, we no longer narrow x, therefore the satisfies check fails.
 TS also complains that the code after the return is unreachable.

 Here we should pause to get our bearings.
-It’s helpful to map out the type of x before and after each condition.
-Helpfully, we can use the satisfies operator here to check our work.
+We can use the satisfies operator itself here to map out the type of x before and after each condition.

 function toGermanExhaustive(x: NoYes): string {